TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Accommodations and Transportation

-Housing options are many at DIS.
+There are many housing options at DIS.
 I valued immersive cultural exchange and was placed with a host family in the Copenhagen suburbs.
 Other immersive housing options include Danish and International dormitories (called kollegiums) set around the city or at a folkehøjskole, a uniquely Scandinavian youth community.
 Students seeking to live in the city's center may live with other DIS students in the DIS Residential Community.

 Students wishing to arrange their housing should research Copenhagen's network of neighborhoods and suburbs.
 Of Copenhagen's central neighborhoods, Nørrebro is popular with students for its more affordable prices.